Govt to support local enterprises to test quality of honey for export

-This in turn will positively impact markets as well as production and productivity of honey processors in the country through creating convenience to the export market.
+This in turn will positively impact markets as well as the production and productivity of honey processors in the country through creating convenience to the export market.

-“The support for quality testing laboratories will also have a direct effect on smallholder farmers engaged in beekeeping, as an increase in the volume of export will in turn increase their income and overall livelihoods,” he added.
+“The support for quality testing laboratories will also have a direct effect on smallholder farmers engaged in beekeeping, as an increase in the volume of export will, in turn, increase their income and overall livelihoods,” he added.

 State Minister for Trade and Industry Eshete Asfaw on his part said that capacitating the quality testing labs through helping them to acquire the right technology.

-“The labs will be capable of providing accredited and globally recognized tests in an accurate, timely and cost-competitive manner for national honey exporters.”
+“The labs will be capable of providing accredited and globally recognized tests in an accurate, timely, and cost-competitive manner for national honey exporters.”